University of the Arts London: Reputation and rankings

-In 2019 and again in 2021, the university was ranked number 2 for art and design in the QS World University Rankings.
+Since 2019 the university has been ranked in second position for art and design in the QS World University Rankings.

-UAL received an overall ranking of 84 out of 124 in the 2019 Complete University Guide league tables, down from 48th place in 2013 and 59th in the 2012 ranking.
-It scored 56.5 out of 100 for graduate prospects, and 3.94 out of 5 for student satisfaction with teaching.
-UAL was ranked 75th in the 2019 Guardian University Guide and 21st out of 67 institutions in the Art subject table.
+UAL received an overall ranking of 27 out of 130 in the 2027 Complete University Guide league tables, up from 38th place in 2023 and 29th in the 2024 ranking.
+It scored 63.7 out of 100 for graduate prospects, and 3.13 out of 5 for student satisfaction.
+UAL was ranked 9th in the 2026 Guardian University Guide.

 A Queen's Anniversary Prize was awarded to Camberwell College of Arts for the conservation of "works of art on paper" in 1996.
 The prize was also awarded to Central Saint Martins College of Art and Design for its contributions to the British fashion industry, and for nurturing the creativity of students, in 1998.
 Cordwainers College of London College of Fashion was awarded the prize for its continued excellence in shoe and accessory design, development and teaching practice in 2008.
 The University of the Arts London was among the twenty winners of the prize in 2013, for its "industrial and product design".

 Central Saint Martins and the London College of Communication have been awarded Skillset Media Academy status, recognising the achievements in the area of media, interactive design and film respectively.

 Chelsea College of Arts and the London College of Fashion share the "Creative Learning in Practice Centre for Excellence in Teaching and Learning".
 The centre is funded by the British government in recognition of the two colleges' results in developing student learning.